Here's Where to Find Help

 A recent survey of De Anza College students found

-- Nearly three out of five respondents ate less or went hungry because they didn’t have enough money for food.
+- Nearly four out of ten students responding to the survey ate less or went hungry because they didn’t have enough money for food.

 - More than half of the respondents moved often, shared a room or struggled to pay for housing or utilities.

 - Nearly one in five respondents had been homeless during the previous year.